msakuta/cfd-wasm/README.md

 Computational Fluid Dynamics simulation with Webassembly and Rust.

-Try it now with your browser!
+Try it now on your browser!

 https://msakuta.github.io/cfd-wasm/